burger

 4. Click on the PHP / Apache tab.

-5. Fill in the relevant line by entering the path of the file to include.
+5. Complete the relevant line by entering the path of the file to include.

 6. Click the button to save:

-After setting this directive, all PHP pages on your server will automatically include the specified file before executing their own code.
+After defining this directive, all PHP pages on your server will automatically include the specified file before executing their own code.

 The headers defined in a .htaccess file are only valid for non-PHP (i.e., static) content.

-Infomaniak uses php-fpm which receives the various headers via apache fast_cgi.
+Infomaniak uses php-fpm which receives the different headers via apache fast_cgi.
 In the RFC of cgi_www the header Strict-Transport-Security is not part of the headers passed via CGI and the Apache documentation confirms this.
-Refer to this other RFC.
+See this other RFC.

 Has this FAQ been helpful?